angadsingh/argos/README.md

 ```

 make a systemd service to run it automatically. these services automatically download the latest docker image and run them for you:
+(note: you'll have to change the docker tag inside the service file for your cpu architecture)

 ```bash
 sudo wget https://raw.githubusercontent.com/angadsingh/argos/main/argos_serve_docker.service -P /etc/systemd/system/